haml/haml/REFERENCE.md

 You can also define your own filters.
 See {Haml::Filters} for details.

+## Helper Methods {#helper-methods}

+Sometimes you need to manipulate whitespace in a more precise fashion than what the whitespace removal methods allow.
+There are a few helper methods that are useful when dealing with inline content.
+All these methods take a Haml block to modify.

+{#surround}
+### surround
+Surrounds a Haml block with text.
+Expects 1 or 2 string arguments used to surround the Haml block.
+If a second argument is not provided, the first argument is used as the second.

+    = surround "(", ")" do
+      = link_to "learn more", "#"

+{#precede}
+### precede
+Prepends a Haml block with text.
+Expects 1 argument.

+    = precede "*" do
+      %span Required

+{#succeed}
+### succeed
+Appends a Haml block with text.
+Expects 1 argument.

+    Begin by
+    = succeed "," do
+      = link_to "filling out your profile", "#"
+    = succeed "," do
+      = link_to "adding a bio", "#"
+    and
+    = succeed "." do
+      = link_to "inviting friends", "#"

 ## Multiline: `|` {#multiline}

 The pipe character designates a multiline string.